 - Move the feeder to trick insects: Once hummers find a food source, they will visit it often.
 Insects are only likely to visit convenient sources and probably won't search for relocated feeders.
 Moving the feeder by just a few feet can decrease insect visits without discouraging the hummingbirds.

-- Give insects their own feeders: Attract the insects by hanging a decoy feeder in the full sunlight they prefer and use a sweeter sugar water solution.
+- Give insects their own feeders: Attract the insects by hanging a detour feeder in the full sunlight they prefer and use a sweeter sugar water solution.
 Place a very shallow bowl with strong sugar water about 5 or 6 feet away from the feeders.
 (You may need to begin close to the feeder and move it farther away incrementally.)
 This will keep the insects around to pollinate your flowers while giving them a food source besides the hummingbird feeder.

 - Avoid yellow: Red attracts hummingbirds while yellow attracts wasps and bees.
 Avoid feeders with yellow insect guards or flower accents and your feeder will be less attractive to insects.
 If you have one with yellow accents, repaint with red, non-toxic paint.